bpesquet/artificial_metacognition/notes/decision_making/README.md

 ### Speed/accuracy tradeoff

-All decisions are made under time pressure {cite}`forstmannSequentialSamplingModels2016`.
+All decisions are made under time pressure [[Forstmann et al., 2016]](../../references/decision-making/Forstmann2016.md).
 The balance between response time and accuracy is called the **speed/accuracy trade-off**.

-It is at least partially under conscious control: decision-makers can decide to make faster decisions at the expense of an higher error rate, or slower, more accurate decisions {cite}`ratcliffDiffusionDecisionModel2016`.
+It is at least partially under conscious control: decision-makers can decide to make faster decisions at the expense of an higher error rate, or slower, more accurate decisions [[Ratcliff et al., 2016]](../../references/decision-making/Ratcliff2016.md).
 This complicates the interpretation of behavioral data.

-Ideally, what is needed is a way to evaluate data that considers not only accuracy and speed, but the interaction between them {cite}`myersPracticalIntroductionUsing2022`.
+Ideally, what is needed is a way to evaluate data that considers not only accuracy and speed, but the interaction between them [[Myers et al., 2022]](../../references/decision-making/Myers2022.md).

 ## Modeling speeded decision-making